ABOUT PATIENT EXPERIENCE JOURNAL

 - Policymakers and other leaders examining the impact organizational, societal and policy decisions can have on the actions of patients and those working on the delivery of healthcare services.

-Patient Experience Journal seeks submissions on an ongoing basis for future issues.
+Patient Experience Journal is a bi-annual, peer-reviewed, virtual, open-access publication.
+Therefore, it does not have a set number of articles in each volume.
+Rather the extent of content inclusion is grounded in its rigorous nature, relevance to the intent of the journal, and a contribution to the field of patient experience.
+PXJ publishes twice annually in April and November, with a special issue in July.
+PXJ seeks submissions on an ongoing basis for future issues.
 Papers should address the full range of topics critical to the evaluation and impact of patient experience practices, efforts and influences including:

 - Implications for action in quality, safety or service efforts.